rbaskam/headtrackerUfoGame/README.md

-# UFO Game usign HeaderTrackr.js to control it
+# UFO Game using HeaderTrackr.js to control it

-A Vue Component that can be used to play a game using headmovement from your webcam
+A Vue Component that can be used to play a game using head movement from your webcam

 ## Getting Started